 There are a lot of “iffy” opinions when it comes to fish.
 Can you eat tuna fish from a can?
 Can you have fried fish?
 While some doctors will tell you no, others will say go for it.
 Here are a few rules surrounding fish that mostly all doctors agree with.

 - Always be sure the fish you are eating is from a reputable source.
 Although, even fast food can be okay.
-Their seafood is usually heavily cooked (aka fried) and made with a low-mercury fish.
+Their seafood is usually heavily cooked (aka fried) and made with low-mercury fish.

 Safe Fish During Pregnancy